mparker2/mparker_phd_thesis/introduction/text.md

 Whilst the majority of G4 studies have been performed in mammalian systems, particularly *H. sapiens*, there is a growing body of evidence for functions of G4s in plant species including *Arabidopsis thaliana*, *Zea mays*, and *Oryza sativa* [@Mullen2010; @Takahashi2012; @Andorf2014; @Wang2015; @Garg2016; @Yadav2017].
 Monocotyledonous flowering plants such as *O. sativa* and *Z. mays* generally have higher GC content than dicotyledonous flowering plants and non-flowering plants [@Smarda2014].
 Monocots also have higher PG4 content, presumably as a result of this [@Garg2016].
 Three tetrad PG4 densities of plants tend to be lower than those of the well studied *H. sapiens* and *M. musculus*, however. *Arabidopsis thaliana*, the model plant, has a small genome and low PG4 density, with only 1200 three tetrad PG4s [@Mullen2010].
 This represented a greater than two fold depletion of PG4s over what was expected in a windowed Markov chain modelled genome [@Mullen2010].
 Mullen et al. noted that Arabidopsis contains 43000 two tetrad PG4s, however, which they suggested might be stable at the temperature ranges that Arabidopsis lives at [@Mullen2010; @Mullen2012].
 Garg et al. identified 1331 genes which have conserved two tetrad or greater PG4s in all dicot species tested, suggesting functional conservation of these motifs [@Garg2016].
 Takahashi et al. analysed the plant species *O. sativa*, *P. trichocarpa*, *V. vinifera* and *A. thaliana*, and found an enrichment of PG4s at the TSS of genes, particularly on the template strand of the gene [@Takahashi2012].

+\newpage

 ### G-Quadruplexes in plant telomeres

 Arabidopsis telomeres are made up of the heptameric sequence `TTTAGGG` [@Richards1988].
-This is slightly different sequence repeat from that found in most vertebrates, including *H. sapiens* [@Kim2018].
+This is a slightly different sequence repeat from that found in most vertebrates, including *H. sapiens* (see \autoref{ssec:genome_stability}) [@Kim2018].
 A number of plants species have also been reported to contain the same `TTAGGG` repeat as vertebrates, however [@Kim2018].
 Both Arabidopsis and *O. sativa* have been shown to be sensitive to the telomerase inhibitor telomestatin [@Zhang2006].
 Telomestatin is a G4 binding agent which has been shown to interact with the human telomeric repeat, and inhibit telomerase causing telomere shortening *in vivo* [@Kim2002].
 Zhang et al. showed that sensitivity of cultured Arabidopsis and *O. sativa* cells to telomestatin occurs via the same method of telomere shortening, suggesting that plant telomeres may also form G4s *in vivo* [@Zhang2006].

+\newpage

 ### Transposable Elements

 Transposable elements (TEs) are discrete regions of DNA which are able to copy or translocate themselves from one region of the genome to another [@Kejnovsky2015].
 The most common family of plant TEs are long terminal repeat (LTR) retrotransposons, which duplicate themselves through transcription followed by reverse transcription [@Kejnovsky2015].
 Lexa et al. have shown that plant LTR retrotransposons are enriched in motifs which form G4s *in vitro* [@Lexa2014].
 These are most commonly found in the LTRs of the TEs, at the 5' end in the positive strand and at the 3' end in the negative strand [@Lexa2014].
 The authors also noted that younger TEs with greater homology between LTRs were also more likely to contain PG4s with longer G-runs.
 They argued that this suggests a function for G4s in the life cycle of the TE [@Lexa2014].
 Tokan et al. also demonstrated that treatment of *Z. mays* with the G4 stabilising drug NMM caused downregulation of some highly expressed LTR retrotransposons [@Tokan2018].
 Kejnovsky and Lexa identified that G4s are also common in LTR fragments which occur throughout plant genomes as a result of ectopic recombination [@Kejnovsky2014].
 This is a potential mechanism for the introduction of G4s into new regions of the genome, where they may evolve some evolutionary purpose [@Kejnovsky2014].

+\newpage

 ### Translational Regulation